haianhtran9162/Deploying-a-ML-Model-to-Cloud-Application-Platform-with-FastAPI/README.md

 ```
 * The EDA step had been previously processed with the notebook in the EDA folder
 ## Train model
 I use the Data Versioning Controller (DVC) to versioning the dataset and the ML model.
-However, for mentor can easily running and check, I had been committed the dataset cleanest to the git repo already.
+However, for mentor can easily running and check, I had been committed the dataset cleanest and the ML model to the git repo already.

 * Train model
 ```